typhoon-hil/allure-docx/README.md

 For windows, cairo precompiled binary dlls can be found here: https://github.com/preshing/cairo-windows/releases

+### Downloading and using the binaries directly
+We publish windows standalone executable files.
+With them you can use it without having to install anything else (no python, etc..).

+You can download them at: https://github.com/typhoon-hil/allure-docx/releases

+Then you can use the executable directly (possibly adding it a folder added to PATH).

 ### Installing with Python and pip
 You need a installed python interpreter.